kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 - Stability: Avoids the aforementioned historical bugs and disruption risks associated with forced Kubelet restarts.

+**A declarative API-driven model is essential for safe capacity downscaling.** Without an API, cluster administrators have no safe way to coordinate a hot-unplug operation.
+The desired workflow is:

+1. An external controller invokes the API to reduce logical node capacity.
+2. The Kubelet actuates that reduction (graceful eviction, updates cgroups).
+3. The external controller observes the Kubelet's completion signal (`CapacityConfigured: Accepted`).
+4. The external controller proceeds to physically remove hardware via the hypervisor.

+This coordination is impossible with a purely reactive, hardware-first model.
+If the hypervisor forcefully reclaims RAM (e.g., balloon deflation) without prior API coordination, the kernel OOM killer may fire before the Kubelet can react.
+By making the API the primary trigger, operators gain deterministic control over the timing and safety of capacity removal.

 Implementing this KEP will empower nodes to recognize and adapt to changes in their native configurations instantly, facilitating the safe, efficient, and uninterrupted deployment of workloads.

 ### Goals